kennylugo/Jarambe-TheStickerPack/README.md

 ### Kenny Batista

 ## Status
 ### Shipped to the App Store twice, got rejected twice, just submitted again.
-Apple keeps on rejecting the app due to Harambe references that the public might get offended by
+Apple keeps on rejecting the app due to Harambe references that the public might get offended by.
+Currently waiting